From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Abstract

 \section{Abstract}

-Brownian Boost is a one-parameter family of stochastic differential games played on the real line in which players spend at rates of their choosing in an ongoing effort to influence the drift of a randomly diffusing point particle~$X$.
-One or other player is rewarded, at time infinity, according to whether~$X$ tends to plus or minus infinity.
-Each player's net receipt is the final reward (only for the victor) minus the player's total spend.
-We characterise and explicitly compute the time-homogeneous Markov-perfect Nash equilibria of Brownian Boost, finding the derivatives of the players' expected payoffs to solve a pair of coupled first-order non-linear ODE.
-Brownian Boost is a high-noise limit of a two-dimensional family of player-funded tug-of-war games, one of which was studied in~\cite{LostPennies}.
-We analyse the discrete games, finding them, and Brownian Boost, to exemplify key features studied in the economics literature of tug-of-war initiated by~\cite{HarrisVickers87}: a battlefield region where players spend heavily; stakes that decay rapidly but asymmetrically in distance to the battlefield; and an effect of discouragement that makes equilibria fragile under asymmetric perturbation of incentive.
+Brownian Boost is a one-parameter family of stochastic differential games played on the real line in which two players continuously expend resources in an effort to influence the drift of a randomly diffusing point particle~$X$, with victory determined only at time infinity.
+Each player chooses a spending rate over time, incurring cumulative cost, and receives a terminal reward if the particle ultimately escapes in her preferred direction.
+We characterise and explicitly compute the time-homogeneous Markov-perfect Nash equilibria of Brownian Boost, showing that the derivatives of the players' equilibrium payoff functions solve a pair of coupled first-order non-linear ODE.

+Brownian Boost arises as a fine-mesh, high-noise limit of a two-parameter family of discrete, player-funded tug-of-war games, one instance of which was studied in~\cite{LostPennies}.
+We analyse the discrete games and Brownian Boost, finding them to exemplify key features studied in the economics literature of tug-of-war initiated by~\cite{HarrisVickers87}: a battlefield region where players spend heavily; spending rates that decay rapidly but asymmetrically in distance to the battlefield; and an effect of discouragement that renders equilibria fragile under asymmetric perturbation of incentive.

 Tug-of-war has a parallel mathematical literature derived from~\cite{PSSW09}, which solved the scaled fair-coin game in a Euclidean domain via the infinity Laplacian PDE.
-By offering an analytic solution to Brownian Boost, a game that models strategic interaction and resource allocation, we seek to build a bridge between the two tug-of-war literatures.
+By offering an analytic solution to Brownian Boost---a game modelling strategic interaction and resource allocation---we aim to draw the attention of probabilists and analysts to mathematically novel tug-of-war games whose delicate analytic structure admits economically meaningful interpretation.